timkicker/timkicker.github.io/source/faq/index.md

 Of course!

 #### Does your blog offer any free resources or downloads?

 It is entirely [open source](https://git.kicker.dev/timkicker/tim.kicker.dev).

 #### How can I unsubscribe from notifications

-Just look into your browser settings under "website notifications"
+Just look into your browser settings under "website notifications". c: